spesml/spesml.github.io/2_Concepts/2_SpesMethodology/5_subsystems_and_granularity.md

 context of the SuD, using an independent development process.
-The development process of this stand-alone system may follow any development methodology as long as the resulting system interface model of this stand-alone system adheres to the \<a href=” https://spesml.github.io/concepts/modeling_framework/uim.html”\>universal interface model (UIM)\</a\>.
-In particular, the concept of granularity layers, allows to recursively apply the SPES concepts and viewpoints to selected architecture elements which leads to a nesting of architecture descriptions and a hierarchy of granularity layers (see Figure 15).
+The development process of this stand-alone system may follow any development methodology as long as the resulting system interface model of this stand-alone system adheres to the <a href=” https://spesml.github.io/concepts/modeling_framework/uim.html”\>universal interface model (UIM)</a>.
+In particular, the concept of granularity layers, allows to recursively apply the SPES concepts and viewpoints to selected architecture elements which leads to a nesting of architecture descriptions and a hierarchy of granularity layers (see Figure 1).

 The models of all selected technical components build the next layer of granularity in the development.
 Note, as in general only some elements